kolchagov/project-sample-store/README.md

 - Shopping cart page with checkout button

 ### Admin part additional functionality
-- Users page with CRUD functionality
+- Users page with RUD functionality
 - Categories page with CRUD functionality
 > 'No category' is fall-back category for all products.
 It's hard-coded and non-removable